Narcis-Stefan/hello-world/README.md

 Hi Guys!

-Let's do some coding, shal we? :)
+Let's do some coding, shall we? :)